jlengrand/Ivolution/README.markdown

 - -h, --help :	Shows help message and exits
 - -r, --root : 	Location of the facemovie folder.
 Required if you run the Facemovifier from an external location
 - -e, --equalize : If this option is activated, images will NOT be resized so that all faces have the same size.
-- -p, --param:	Used to change the file used to train the classifier.
+- -p, --param :	Used to change the file used to train the classifier.
 Useful you want to detect something else than front faces.
+    Available parameters :
+        - upper body.
+        - profile face.
+        - lower body.
+        - frontal face (default).
+        - full body.
 - -t, --type :	The type of output to be created.
 Can be either images, video or simple display (nothing written on disc).
+    Available types :
+        - video
+        - images
+        - simple graphical display
+- -e, --equalize : When this option is activated, Facemovie will **NOT** resize images so that faces always keep the same size.
+This may result in lower quality results but avoid resizing images.
+- -s, --sort : The way used to sort images chronologically.
+Can be done either by using file names or EXIF metadata.
+    Available modes :
+        - name (default)
+        - EXIF
+- -c, --crop : In this mode, final images are cropped so that only the desired part of the body is kept.
+This will remove parts of the input images, but will avoid addition of black borders in the output.
+- -d, --cropdims : Expects two floats here.
+Ignored if crop mode is not selected.
+This allows to choose the window to be cropped.
+The values are defined in "number of face size".
+This means that for example -d 2 2 will output square images, of size 2 x the size of the subject face.

 ## Libraries